-Ecommerce and the Customer Service Effect
+eCommerce and the Customer Service Effect

-Greater demand is good news for any business, leading to an increase in revenue and proving the company has a successful product or service on its hands.
+Greater demand is good news for any business, leading to an increase in revenue and proving the company has a successful product or service in its hands.
 With improved growth, the number of challenges that need overcome effectively can increase.

 The Impact of Growing Consumer Demand

-Ecommerce demand continues to grow rapidly, with global ecommerce sales increasing by 13% from 2016 to 2017.
-In the UK, ecommerce sales were worth around £530 billion, while the USA and China were the other main countries driving such growth and demand.
+eCommerce demand continues to grow rapidly, with global eCommerce sales increasing by 13% from 2016 to 2017.
+In the UK, eCommerce sales were worth around £530 billion, while the USA and China were the other main countries driving such growth and demand.

 Of course, this increase in demand is good for the individual businesses and industries, but it can place more pressure on them too.
-Kings of the ecommerce market such as Amazon have undoubtedly set the standard of what consumers expect, which means even small, independent online retailers need to try and match them to satisfy consumer demand.
+Kings of the eCommerce market such as Amazon have undoubtedly set the standard of what consumers expect, which means even small, independent online retailers need to try and match them to satisfy consumer demand.

 The same research into online shoppers in the UK found that two-thirds claim they would like to receive product deliveries just hours after ordering them.
-A wider and faster range of delivery options is being offered by Amazon, others are likely follow suit to try and keep up.
-To meet this demand though, ecommerce companies may other areas slip, such as their customer service offering.
+A wider and faster range of delivery options is being offered by Amazon, others are likely to follow suit to try and keep up.
+To meet this demand though, eCommerce companies may other areas slip, such as their customer service offering.

 Improvements to Online Customer Service

-There have been various innovations to improve online customer service for ecommerce sites, in an attempt to create a genuinely better service and perception of their businesses.
+There have been various innovations to improve online customer service for eCommerce sites, in an attempt to create a genuinely better service and perception of their businesses.
 Automated online chats are a prime example of this.
 Not only do they provide customers with answers to any queries they may have, but it saves time and money for the business as they don’t have to employ someone to answer the phone.

 Live chats through social media are another popular solution.
-Fast responses here can greatly improve an ecommerce firm’s reputation, with many modern-day consumers regularly placing feedback on company’s social media pages.
+Fast responses here can greatly improve an eCommerce firm’s reputation, with many modern-day consumers regularly placing feedback on the company’s social media pages.
 Deliver excellent customer service online and you’re likely to be rewarded with positive comments and an enhanced perception from new and potential customers researching your business.

 Importance of Choosing Suppliers

-It’s not just your ecommerce business and consumers that are affected by a growing demand, suppliers and others in the chain will be too.
+It’s not just your eCommerce business and consumers that are affected by growing demand, suppliers and others in the chain will be too.
 You may need to consider switching to a larger supplier to meet your needs or if your current one(s) are failing to produce or deliver at the speed required.